 Landlord/tenant mediation and advocacy are an important part of UTA’s housing services.
 Over the years United Tenants has been able to have a presence in city courts where UTA’s housing counselor has assisted with mediation.

 Coordination of Homeless Prevention Services

 UTA’s Homeless Prevention Program is directed at helping low income tenants to remain in their apartments.
-Through a combination of intensive counseling, landlord/tenant mediation, court advocacy and in some situations the use of emergency financial assistance, becoming homeless is greatly reduced.
+Through a combination of intensive counseling, landlord/tenant mediation and in some situations the use of emergency financial assistance, becoming homeless is greatly reduced.